PACTCare/Research-Article/README.md

 # IOTA Research-Article

-A simple console application to test the transaction times of IOTAs Masked Authenticated Messaging
+Simple applications to test the transaction times of IOTAs Masked Authenticated Messaging in combination with PACTs' IOTA FHIR implementation